 The church of Agios Nikolaos Rangavas is situated on Prytaneiou street, known since the ancient times, in Plaka, the oldest neighborhood of Athens, where one can admire unique buildings from various historical periods.

-Built in the second half of the 11th century, near the Anafiotika neighborhood of Plaka, the church was part of the estate of the Rangavas family.
+Built in the second half of the 11th c., near the Anafiotika neighborhood of Plaka, the church was part of the estate of the Rangavas family.
 The name Rangavas is inscribed on a small column that was found in the dome.
-It is possible that there is a relation of Leon Ragkavas with the family of the Byzantine Emperor Michael I Rangabe (811-813).
+It is possible that there is a relation of Leon Rangavas with the family of the Byzantine Emperor Michael I Rangabe (811-813).

 The historic bell of the church of Agios Nikolaos Rangavas.